-* A drop of vinegar can make a difference on your eyeglasses.
+A drop of vinegar can make a difference in your eyeglasses.
 A few drops in each lens will wipe it clean.

-* If you want to make your task of scaling a fish easier, you may rub in some vinegar to the fish at least five minutes before you start scaling.
+If you want to make your task of scaling a fish easier, you may rub some vinegar on the fish for at least five minutes before you start scaling.

-* If you want a fluffier rice, put a teaspoon of vinegar to the water when it boils.
+If you want a bowl of fluffier rice, put a teaspoon of vinegar in the water when it boils.

-* You can use vinegar to firm up your gelatin recipes.
-Simply mix one teaspoon of vinegar to every box of gelatin that you use.
+You can use vinegar to firm up your gelatin recipes.
+Simply mix one teaspoon of vinegar into every box of gelatin that you use.

-* Putting in vinegar in your boiling eggs will help keep them from cracking.
+Putting vinegar in your boiling eggs will help keep them from cracking.

 You may also use vinegar to prevent or get rid of lint in your laundry.
 Simply adding a cup of vinegar to every wash load will do the job, plus cut your need for detergent soap.